KSrivastawa/Monk-Commerce/README.md

 of products (e.g., Buy 3 of Product X or Product Y, get 1 of Product P and Product Q free and so on).

-# Note
-- Scheduler Implemented for expiring the coupon on weekly basis.
+- Note: Scheduler Implemented for expiring the coupon on weekly basis.

 3. API Endpoints: